 Prevent resources from loading

 And what about NoNumber's ReReplacer: You can replace the whole line for the resource in the source of your code with nothing, which actually prevents loading of this resource if you think it's not necessary.
+It's a bit dirty, but it works.

 By combining all separate CSS and JS files into just one CSS file and one JS file saves a lot of HTTP-requests.
 Even if the combined size is still the same, this alone will already make your site faster.
 In most cases, extensions do not care whether its resources are loaded separately or combined.
 Read on to see how we can achieve this.